Last Updated on May 6, 2021 by queenie mak

 There are many things to see in Yongle Market (永樂市場).
 From fresh produce to food stalls, the market has plenty of things to see and to eat.
 More about the cooked food in the last section.

 During the height of the textile industry, Yongle Market used to be the largest fabric distributor in Taiwan where over a thousand fabric stores occupy the market.

-Today, you will find the majority of the textiles stores on the second floor where vendors sell fabric, their own creative products and anything that has to do with sewing.
+Today, you will find most textiles stores on the second floor in this Dihua Street market where vendors sell fabric, their own creative products and anything that has to do with sewing.

 Address: No. 204, Section 1, Dihua Street | Hours of Operation: 9:00 am to 8:00 pm